How to buy Dicker Data (DDR) shares in Australia

 Dicker Data share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Dicker Data 's is 0.2915.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Dicker Data 's is 0.426.
 This would suggest that Dicker Data 's shares are less volatile than average (for this exchange).

 Dicker Data overview

 Dicker Data Limited engages in the wholesale distribution of computer hardware, software, and related products in Australia and New Zealand.
-It sells its products to approximately 6,000 resellers.
+It sells its products to approximately 8,200 resellers partners.
 The company was formerly known as Rodin Corporation Pty Limited.
-Dicker Data Limited was incorporated in 1978 and is headquartered in Kurnell, Australia.
+Dicker Data Limited was incorporated in 1972 and is headquartered in Kurnell, Australia.

 Stocks similar to Dicker Data